simetnicbr/simet-ma/simet-api/API.md

   the SIMET suite (unless it is running as root, which is also not advised).

+  WARNING: modifying the paths is almost always unsafe: system integration may break (such integration is outside the scope of these config files).

 ## API version

   The full agent version (e.g. simet-ma/<version>) is available